nentrar/memory-game/README.md

 - 🌍 **Language options** — ability to switch game UI to Spanish.
 - 🎨 **Visual improvements** — small updates to graphics and polish.

+## 🚀 Getting Started

+No setup needed — just download and run the `.exe` file included in the release!

+1. Download the latest release from the [Releases](./releases) section.
+3. Double-click the `.exe` / `.bin` to start playing.

+Works on Windows and Linux.
+No Ruby or DragonRuby installation required.

 ## 🤔 Why This Exists

 Honestly?
 I'm learning Spanish myself — and a lot of flashcard apps out there are either behind a paywall or limited.
 So I thought: _why not build my own and learn some Ruby/DragonRuby along the way?_ 😄